Molly Izzard

 Molly Izzard (née Crutchleigh-Fitzpatrick; 1 August 1919 – 4 February 2004) was an English writer.
-She was the co-author of the book published in 1959 called Smelling The Breezes, which is about a camping trek she and her family took in the High Lebanon mountains.
+She was the co-author of the book Smelling The Breezes, published in 1959, about a camping trek she and her family took in the High Lebanon mountains.
 Izzard subsequently wrote A Private Life in 1963 on her private life at work.
 In 1969, she authored A Life of Dame Helen Gwynne Vaughan and The Gulf: Arabian Western Approaches on Middle Eastern events ten years later.
-Izzard's final work was a controversial biography on the explorer Freya Stark which was published in 1993.
+Izzard's final work was a controversial biography of the explorer Freya Stark, published in 1993.

 Early life

 On 1 August 1919, Izzard was born Molly Crutchleigh-Fitzpatrick, in Cornwall, England.
 Her father was of Anglo-Indian stock, and exited Calcutta to work on a British Guiana sugar plantation.
 Following the separation of her parents, Izzard accompanied her father to India.

 She attended convents in Cherbourg and Darjeeling.
 After the death of her father in a car accident, she moved back to Britain and was educated at Dollar Academy in Clackmannanshire before matriculating at a finishing school in Genoa.
-Izzard did not feel comfortable in such an environment and moved to Hungary to live with a aristocratic count and his family.
+Izzard did not feel comfortable in such an environment and moved to Hungary to live with an aristocratic count and his family.

-Just before the Second World War, she again returned to Britain to join the First Aid Nursing Yeomanry as a driver before taking on intelligence duties ferrying important individuals across London for the following three years.
+Just before the Second World War, she again returned to Britain to join the First Aid Nursing Yeomanry as a driver before taking on intelligence duties ferrying influential individuals across London for the following three years.
 Izzard also served under Sefton Delmer in the propaganda agency, the Political Warfare Executive.